Texbio/Prevent-Double-Click-AHK/README.md

 \- REQUIRES ADMINISTRATOR, it asks for admin so you can interact with some windows
 </br>\- https://www.autohotkey.com/
 </br>\- made with claude ai
+##### this program detects clicks < 40ms apart and cancels them, useful if you have a mouse that likes to double click